 - (i) Years of experience with PPC systems. - (ii) Project construction dates. - (iii) PPC quantities. - (iv) Reference names and contact information for owner representatives. - (5) Certified Test Report.
 The Contractor shall furnish a Certified Test Report, in accordance with subsection 106.13, confirming that all materials required for a Polyester Concrete End Dam system have been pretested, and meet all requirements. - (6) Placement Plan.
-The Contractor shall submit a Polyester Concrete Placement Plan that includes the following: - (i) Schedule of work and required testing. - (ii) Placement sequence and procedure. - (iii) Description of all equipment used. - (iv) Method for preventing leakages of HMWM primer and Polyester Concrete. - (v) Method for measuring, and maintaining thickness and profile for each lift. - (vi) Tining plan showing methods and locations. - (vii) Finishing surface method including sequence and repair of damaged sections. - (viii) Cure time for Polyester Concrete. - (ix) Storage and handling of resin and PPC components. - (x) Procedure for disposal of excess resin, PPC and containers. - (xi) Procedure for cleanup of mixing and placement equipment. - (7) Equipment.
+The Contractor shall submit a Polyester Concrete Placement Plan that includes the following: - (i) Schedule of work and required testing. - (ii) Placement sequence and procedure. - (iii) Description of all equipment used. - (iv) Method for preventing leakages of HMWM primer and Polyester Concrete. - (v) Method for measuring, and maintaining thickness and profile for each lift. - (vi) Finishing surface method including sequence and repair of damaged sections. - (vii)Cure time for Polyester Concrete. - (viii)Storage and handling of resin and PPC components. - (ix) Procedure for disposal of excess resin, PPC and containers. - (x) Procedure for cleanup of mixing and placement equipment. - (7) Equipment.
 The Contractor shall submit documentation of certification of scales that will be used to calibrate the mobile mixing truck.
 The certification shall be dated within the last month.
-A new certification shall be done if any adjustments are made to the scales.

-The Contractor shall submit a documented history of the use of the paving machine to successfully place Polyester Concrete End Dams on major bridge projects for review and approval by the Engineer.

-(8) Material Samples.
-Representative material samples used for the project shall be submitted by the manufacturer a minimum of 60 days prior to the PPC application.
+A new certification shall be done if any adjustments are made to the scales. - (8) Material Samples.
+Representative material samples used for the project shall be submitted to the Engineer a minimum of 30 days prior to the PPC application.
 The exact samples of materials from the same lots used for the project, for all components of the PPC system shall be submitted by the manufacturer, if requested, a minimum of 15 days prior to the PPC application.
-The quantities of the material samples shall consist of one 4-liter sample for each liquid with corresponding amounts of catalysts and accelerators, and a 50 pound sample for each dry component.

-- (b) Material Requirements.
+The quantities of the material samples shall consist of one 4-liter sample for each liquid with corresponding amounts of catalysts and accelerators, and a 50-pound sample for each dry component. - (b) Material Requirements.
 Materials for the Polyester Concrete End Dam shall be as follows: - (1) PPC.
 The PPC shall consist of Polyester Resin Binder, catalysts and dry aggregate specified in Table 518-3.
-It shall also include a compatible primer applied on the prepared concrete areas, which when mixed with other specified ingredients and applied as specified herein, shall produce a PPC meeting the requirements of this specification.
+It shall also include a compatible primer applied on the prepared concrete areas, which when mixed with other specified materials and applied as specified herein, shall produce a PPC meeting the requirements of this specification.
 Accelerators may be required to speed up the chemical reaction, and achieve proper Set Time of the PPC.
-They shall be used as recommended by the PPC Manufacturer. - (2) Polyester Resin Binder.
+They shall be used as recommended by the PPC Manufacturer.

+- (2) Polyester Resin Binder.
 Polyester Resin Binder shall have the following properties: - (i) Be an unsaturated Isophthalic Polyester-styrene Co-polymer.
-The Polyester Resin content shall be 12 percent +1 percent of the weight of the dry aggregate. - (ii) Contain at least 1.0 percent by weight Gamma-methacryloxypropyltrimethoxysilane, an Organosilane Ester Silane coupler. - (iii) Be used with a promoter that is compatible with suitable Methyl Ethyl Ketone Peroxide and Cumene Hydroperoxide initiators. - (iv) Have the values for the material properties shown in Table 518-1.
+The Polyester Resin content shall be 12 percent $\pm 1$ percent of the weight of the dry aggregate. - (ii) Contain at least 1.0 percent by weight Gamma-methacryloxypropyltrimethoxysilane, an Organosilane Ester Silane coupler. - (iii) Be used with a promoter that is compatible with suitable Methyl Ethyl Ketone Peroxide and Cumene Hydroperoxide initiators. - (iv) Have the values for the material properties shown in Table 518-1.